ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 Then files ...

-## Using the API
+### Using the API

-## When a DDI and RDF files are available
+#### When a DDI and RDF files are available

 This will be the case when the microdata have been documented using a tool like the Nesstar Publisher.
 An example of such case was provided in section "Getting started -- Publishing microdata", which corresponds to the Use Case 009 available in R and in Python in the NADA GitHub repository.

-## When the dataset is documented in a script
+#### When the dataset is documented in a script

 A micro-dataset can also be documented directly in a r or Python script.
 As the DDI schema is relatively complex, the use of a specialized DDI metadata editor like the Nesstar Publisher is often recommended.
 This tool provides the possibility to easily extract metadata from the data files (list of variables, labels, summary statistics).
 The same can be done using R or Python, but this requires relatively advanced experience in R or Python programming.
 Typically, microdata will be documented programmatically when (i) the dataset is small, and/or (ii) when there is no intent to generate detailed, variable-level metadata.
 We provide here an example of the documentation of a simple dataset.

 Using R

 Using Python

-## Adding an entry: geographic
+## Adding a geographic dataset

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

+This option is currently not provided.
+The ISO19139 schema is complex.
+An ISO19139 editor may be implemented in future versions.
+In the meantime, the GeoNetwork editor can be used, or the API option described below.

-## Using the API
+### Using the API

-## Adding an entry: document
+## Adding a document

 ![](~@imageBase/images/image28.png)

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

-Login as administrator, then in the login sub-menu, select Site administration
+Login as administrator, then in the login sub-menu, select **Site administration**

 ![](~@imageBase/images/image17.png)